Andreas-Menzel/ADDS-FlightControl/README.md

-# ADDS-TrafficControl
+# ADDS-FlightControl
-The central part of the Traffic System running on the main server.
+The central part of the Drone Coordination System running on the main server.

 The **documentation** can be found in the `/Documentation` folder!